pablo-benito/SOWFA-installation/README.md

 ```

 Also, we export the location of the HDF5 installation directory.
 You should change the path to wherever you have installed the HDF5 library.
-On Ubuntu 16.04 this should be:
+On Ubuntu 16.04 and Ubuntu 18.04 this should be:

 ```bash
 $ export HDF5_DIR="/usr/lib/x86_64-linux-gnu/hdf5/serial"